Sensory Overload: Impacts of Sensory Overload On Individuals With Autism - CandleLight Foundation For Children With Special Needs BLOG

-Sensory Overload: Impacts of Sensory Overload On Individuals With Autism
+Sensory Overload: Impacts On Individuals With Autism

 Sensory overload is a condition that occurs when one or more of the body’s senses are overstimulated to a point where a person is unable to cope.
 It occurs when the brain receives more information from the senses than it can process.